 - Bar Harbor cancels all cruise ship visits until July 1 (By Bill Trotter of the Bangor Daily News)

-- Resident, employee test positive for COVID-19 at Belfast’s Tall Pines Retirement Community (From the Pen Bay Pilot)
+- Resident, employee test positive for COVID-19 at Belfast’s Tall Pines Retirement Community (By George Harvey of the Penobscot Bay Pilot)

 To view more of the day’s headlines, browse our collection of the state’s best coronavirus coverage.